 What to Expect From Our Office

-At your initial consultation, Anthony Greco will listen to you explain the factual circumstances involved in your situation, then you will have a discussion about the issues that you and your spouse are definitely in disagreement on, as well as what your personal and financial needs and goals are for the divorce.
-Anthony Greco will then explain your legal options and explore the legal strategies that can help you achieve your goals.
-Anthony Greco has more than two decades of experience dealing with complicated “high asset” matters, disputes in asset valuation or “hidden” asset issues, professional practice or the ownership of a family business cases, as well as representing client’s who want to know if their spouse has spent money on their girlfriend or boyfriend.
-It is critical to choose an experienced, aggressive and results oriented divorce attorney.
-It will make a huge difference in achieving the most favorable results possible in your Divorce, and can assist you with moving on with your life after Divorce.
+At your initial consultation, Attorney Greco will listen to you explain the factual circumstances involved in your situation.
+Then, you will have a discussion about issues that you and your spouse definitely disagree about, as well as what your personal and financial needs are for the divorce and beyond.
+Attorney Greco will explain your legal options and explore the legal strategies that can help you achieve your goals.
+The Law Office of Anthony W. Greco has more than two decades of experience dealing with complex divorce issues including, but not limited to:

 Divorce – the Basics

 Divorce results in a settlement or a trial.
 A divorce agreement can result in a Dissolution Decree, or in a Agreed Judgement Entry Decree of Divorce.
 In both situations, the end result is the same.
 The parties are agreeing to each and every term involved in the termination of their marriage.
 The primary difference between the two options is, the timing as to when the parties reach the agreement.
 If the parties are in disagreement, the only way to start the process by filing a complaint for Divorce.
 Terminating a marriage by filing a complaint is an “adversarial” type of proceeding in which the parties are not able to reach an agreement without court intervention.